 The Business Services division oversees customer service, transit advertising, charters, special programs, and fare media, including the OnYourWay fare card.
 The Operations team (transit operators, supervisors, and mobility dispatchers) ensures the delivery of a safe and reliable transit service to customers.
 The Planning and Scheduling team is responsible for developing routes and schedules that meet the needs of Guelph’s citizens.

 Why we do it

 - Continue to implement the recommendations of the Transit Business Service Review, including implementation of mircrotransit with the purchase of dynamic on-demand scheduling software.

-- Continue to work towards the completion of the holistic Transit Route Review, positioning the initiation of the Guelph Transit Master Plan in 2022, with the goal of designing transit accessible neighborhoods and continuing the inter-regional transit discussion.
+- Continue to work towards the completion of the holistic Transit Route Review, positioning the initiation of the Guelph Transit Master Plan in 2022, with the goal of designing transit accessible neighbourhoods and continuing the inter-regional transit discussion.